On the Hilbert scheme of varieties defined by maximal minors: Normal sheaf of a determinantal subvariety

-\endgroup Further, it is easy to compute $\hh^0(\sE_s(t))$ as: \begingroup \everymath{\scriptstyle}
+Further, it is easy to compute $\hh^0(\p^n,\sE_s(t))$ as:

-\endgroup Note that, in view of \eqref{standard}, the term in the above binomial is strictly bounded above by $-\alpha_{b+1}+t+n$, hence the binomial vanishes for $t=\beta_i$, and $t=\alpha_{i-1}$ with $i\le {b+1}$.
-Then, combining \eqref{Et} and \eqref{ft}, we get an expression for $f(t)$, hence for $\hh^0(\sF)$ in view of \eqref{base-conto}.
-Recalling the definition of $\lambda_c$ from \eqref{lambdac} and of the $K_i$'s from \eqref{Ki}, one now easily gets the desired expression for $\hh^0(\sF)$. \end{proof}
+Note that, in view of \eqref{standard}, the upper term appearing in the binomial coefficient above is strictly bounded above by $-\alpha_{b+1}+t+n$, hence the binomial coefficient vanishes for $t=\beta_i$, and $t=\alpha_{i-1}$ with $i\le {b+1}$.
+Then, combining \eqref{Et} and \eqref{ft}, we get an expression for $f(t)$, hence for $\hh^0(\p^n,\sF)$ in view of \eqref{base-conto}.
+Recalling the definition of $\lambda_c$ from \eqref{lambdac} and of the $K_i$'s from \eqref{Ki}, one now easily gets the desired expression for $\hh^0(\p^n,\sF)$. \end{proof}